polterguy/polterguy.github.io/dashboard/chatbot-wizard/index.md

 ![Screenshot of the Chatbot Wizard being finished with scraping a website](/assets/images/chatbot-wizard-after-scraping-2.jpeg)

 At this point you can already embed your chatbot on your website.
 Choose your theme, title, button text, etc - And click the _"Copy HTML"_ button.
 This will put the HTML required to embed your chatbot on your website onto your clipboard.
-The settings you can choose when embedding implies as follows.
+The settings you can choose when embedding imply as follows.

-* Follow up - Whether or not the chatbot should display follow questions.
+* Follow up - Whether or not the chatbot should display follow-up questions.
 Notice, requires a special system instruction instructing OpenAI to generate follow up questions.
 * References - If the chatbot should provide citations from your website
-* RTL - For Arabic, Hebrew, Farsi and other right to left language
+* RTL - For Arabic, Hebrew, Farsi and other right to left languages
 * Clear button - If the chatbot should have a _"start new session"_ button
 * Copy button - If the chatbot should have a _"copy response to clipboard"_ button
 * New tab - If the chatbot should open all hyperlinks in new tabs

-If you want to see how the different themes looks like, you can try all different themese [here](https://ainiro.io/blog/try-our-chatbot-themes).
+If you want to see what the different themes look like, you can try all different themes [here](https://ainiro.io/blog/try-our-chatbot-themes).

 For a complete walkthrough of the entire process, including things not discussed in this article, you can watch the [following YouTube playlist](https://www.youtube.com/watch?v=VdF8F6tvgqQ&list=PL_iESc2yi8IUCwO1TDft2oAfrUvJHuzU9).